window.lintrk('track', { conversion_id: 9847644 }); window.lintrk('track', { conversion_id: 9847644 });

 Dr. Rikki Turner

-Rikki spent years as a higher education administrator and serving on behavior intervention teams, often being called upon to intervene with suicidal students.
+Rikki spent years as a higher education administrator and served on behavior intervention teams.
+She was often called upon to intervene with suicidal students.
 This experience led her to focus her dissertation study on faculty's willingness to intervene with suicidal students.
-She has now made it her mission to reduce the number of suicides by teaching others practical, accessible strategies to intervene.
+She has made it her mission to reduce the number of suicides by teaching others practical, accessible strategies to intervene.

-She is a state and regional award winning speaker and presenter.
-She is actively involved in the National Association of Student Personnel Administrators (NASPA), the Association for College Personnel Educators (ACPA), American Association of Suicidology (AAS), and the JED Foundation, among others.
+Rikki is a state and regional award-winning speaker and presenter.
+Using humor and personal stories, her keynotes draw attendees of all ages.
+She is actively involved in the National Association of Student Personnel Administrators (NASPA), the Association for College Personnel Educators (ACPA), the American Association of Suicidology (AAS), and the JED Foundation, among others.
 She is also engaged in ongoing research to further understand college student suicidal behavior and effective intervention strategies.

 bottom of page